 Rent-seeking occurs when actors lobby the government for regulatory legislation that assures the actor an advantage in the market.

 Classical Republicans were early advocates of constitutionalism and the rule of law.
 Their work is foundational to political theory today.

 Personal freedom and personal responsibility go hand-in-hand.
 An over-reliance on the government due to the welfare state corrodes both.

-A restitution-based system, which requires those guilty to pay recompense to those they wrong, may be more just than our retribution or crime-based systems.
+A restitution-based system, which requires the guilty to pay recompense to who they wrong, may be more just than our retribution or crime-based systems.

 Retributive justice holds that punishment is the only way to achieve justice and properly disincentivize criminal behavior, but to explain why, opinions differ.